3D Printing Machines: An Informative Guide to Basics, Uses, and Modern Printing Technology

 • Converting the model into printable instructions through slicing software

-• Building the object layer by layer using materials such as plastic, resin, or metal
+• Building the object layer by layer using materials like plastic, resin, or metal

 Technology TypePrinting MethodCommon Materials